Site Search:

 • The parent cannot have the child around a certain person.

 If you want the judge to order any of these things, you will have to prove that they are needed.
-You will need to prove that it is harmful to your child to visit with the other parent without the special rules.
+You will need to prove that it is harmful for the other parent to have parenting time or visits without the special rules.

 What if the other parent abused me but not our child?

 Domestic violence harms children.
 Judges understand that watching or hearing violence scares and upsets children.
-Tell the judge if visiting with the other parent makes your child very upset and scared.
+Tell the judge if visiting or spending time with the other parent makes your child very upset and scared.
 Tell the judge if your child is afraid of the other parent.

 • You may be able to get the judge to order special rules for the visits.
-It will help if you get an "affidavit" (written sworn statement) from your child’s therapist or doctor that explains why your child needs special rules for the visits.
+It will help if you get an "affidavit" (written sworn statement) from your child’s therapist or doctor that explains why there needs to be special rules for parenting time or visits.

-• Visits can only happen if a third person (a friend or relative or social worker) takes your child to and from visits with the other parent;
+• Visits or parenting time can only happen if a third person (a friend or relative or social worker) takes your child to and from visits with the other parent;

-• Visits can only happen if you drop off and pick up your child at a friend or relative's house, or at a supervised visitation center;
+• Visits or parenting time can only happen if you drop off and pick up your child at a friend or relative's house, or at a supervised visitation center;

-• Visits can only happen if you bring the child to the other parent in a public place, like a street corner or playground;
+• Visits or parenting time can only happen if you bring the child to the other parent in a public place, like a street corner or playground;

 • Any other plan that will keep you safe.